Accelerated Dance Lessons

 The bottom line: we are the top-rated wedding dance studio in Chicago because we help our students feel confident, not stiff and awkward.
 If you take our advice to heart, you’ll be no different from all of our successful wedding dance students!

-Can I expect to have a fully choreographed first dance from the crash course?
+Can I expect to have a fully choreographed first dance from Accelerated Lessons?
 Should we choreograph it?

 Choreography can mean a variety of different things.
 At Ballroom Dance Chicago, we see “choreography” broken up into three main categories: full choreography, partial choreography, and patterned.